-Diplomates will pass or fail on the strength of their performance on the examination.
+Test takers will pass or fail on the strength of their performance on the examination.
 The score on the examination will be determined by the total number of alternatives answered correctly.
-Therefore, diplomates are encouraged to answer all items.
+Therefore, you are encouraged to answer all items.

 Pass